Updated: Jan 9

 2 green chillies, finely chopped

-2 tablespoons of your chosen oil to activate spices
+2 tbs of your chosen oil to activate spices (coconut or avocado works well)

 Pink Himalayan Rock Salt (according to taste)